raamdev/wp-comment-subscriptions/wp-comment-subscriptions/readme.txt

 Plugin Name: WP Comment Subscriptions

-Version: 140109
+Version: 140128
-Stable tag: 140109
+Stable tag: 140128
 Requires at least: 2.9.2
 Tested up to: 3.8

 Plugin URI: http://wordpress.org/extend/plugins/wp-comment-subscriptions/
-Description: Give commenters the ability to receive e-mail notifications for all new comment replies or only replies to their comments.
+Description: **DEVELOPMENT HALTED**.
+All features and bug fixes from WP Comment Subscriptions have been rolled into the latest version of the Subscribe to Comments Reloaded plugin, including a new import routine that will automatically import WP Comment Subscriptions data and options.
+I have refocused my effort on improving the Subscribe to Comments Reloaded plugin and will no longer be maintaining WP Comment Subscriptions.

 Text Domain: wp-comment-subscriptions
 Domain Path: /langs